 Palmetto Ridge HS Student Arrested

 A Palmetto Ridge High School student was arrested Monday after an investigation determined that he had a knife on school property and also made comments and possessed items that caused disruption at school.
+If you need to check for bail, you can check this page here!

 Benjamin Mendoza, 18, of 11th St. S.W., was charged with possession of a weapon on school grounds and disruption of a school function.